lucianpls/QB3/QB3.md

  - Long:    2 + (n-1) = n+1 bits

 Values in the long range take one more bit than the nominal size, while values in the short range take one bit less.
-If the number of the short values in a group is larger than the number of long values, the overall stored size for the group will be less than if the values in the group are stored with the nominal size.
-This variable size encoding results in additional compression.
+If the number of the short values in a group is larger than the number of long values, the overall stored size for the whole group will be less than if the values in the group are stored without this encoding.
+Since this condition is very frequently true, the variable size encoding results in compression.

-## QB3 Bitstream
+### QB3 Bitstream

 The QB3 bitstream is a concatenation of encoded groups, each encoded individually at a specific rung.
 In the case of multi band rasters, the band for a given group are concatenated before going to the next group.